pascalvanhecke/AmsterdamBlockchainWeek/events/happy-hour-by-synfutures-xelements-ascensive-assets-alpha/README.md

 price:

 # The name of the venue where the event will be held.
 Can be left empty.
-venue: All around Amsterdam
+venue: Plan B

 # The address to link to a Google map.
 Please test the address on Google Maps.
 # Example: Skalitzer Strasse 85-86, 10997 Berlin, Germany
-address: Amsterdam, Netherlands
+address: 209 Overtoom, 1054 HT Amsterdam , Netherlands

 # The category of the event.
 Valid options:
 # - conference